Configure and Manage Circuit Template Components in Qntrl | Online Help | Qntrl Studio Circuit Gallery

 Manage Existing Functions

-1. Click on Function in the left pane.
+1. Click on Functions in the left pane.

 2. Hover over the function name and click on the action menu.